brentp/mosdepth/README.md

 Common Options:

-  -t --threads <threads>     number of BAM decompression threads. (use 4 or fewer) [default: 0] -c --chrom <chrom>         chromosome to restrict depth calculation.
+  -t --threads <threads>     number of BAM decompression threads [default: 0] -c --chrom <chrom>         chromosome to restrict depth calculation.
   -b --by <bed|window>       optional BED file or (integer) window-sizes.
   -n --no-per-base           dont output per-base depth. skipping this output will speed execution
                              substantially. prefer quantized or thresholded values if possible.
-  -f --fasta <fasta>         fasta file for use with CRAM files.
+  -f --fasta <fasta>         fasta file for use with CRAM files [default: ].
   --d4                       output per-base depth in d4 format.
-This is much faster.

 Other options:

   -F --flag <FLAG>                  exclude reads with any of the bits in FLAG set [default: 1796] -i --include-flag <FLAG>          only include reads with any of the bits in FLAG set. default is unset. [default: 0] -x --fast-mode                    dont look at internal cigar operations or correct mate overlaps (recommended for most use-cases).
   -q --quantize <segments>          write quantized output see docs for description.
-  -Q --mapq <mapq>              mapping quality threshold. reads with a mapping quality less than this are ignored [default: 0]
+  -Q --mapq <mapq>                  mapping quality threshold. reads with a quality less than this value are ignored [default: 0]
-  -T --thresholds <thresholds>  for each interval in --by, write number of bases covered by at
+  -l --min-frag-len <min-frag-len>  minimum insert size. reads with a smaller insert size than this are ignored [default: -1] -u --max-frag-len <max-frag-len>  maximum insert size. reads with a larger insert size than this are ignored. [default: -1] -T --thresholds <thresholds>      for each interval in --by, write number of bases covered by at
                                     least threshold bases.
 Specify multiple integer values separated by ','.
   -m --use-median                   output median of each region (in --by) instead of mean.
   -R --read-groups <string>         only calculate depth for these comma-separated read groups IDs.
   -h --help                         show help
 ```
 If you use mosdepth please cite [the publication in bioinformatics](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btx699/4583630?guestAccessKey=35b55064-4566-4ab3-a769-32916fa1c6e6)